BONSAMURAIS/enhancements/beps/0004-bonsai-communication-strategy.md

 1. The BONSAI web page source code to be made public as a Github repo under the BONSAMURAIS organization, enabling updates via pull requests.

 ### The Mailing List
+To be used for high-level announcements and conversations.
+Particularly when the input of a broad range of potential contributors is sought.
+GitHub issues are more appopriate for many working-group specific topics, as they are integrated better with the task management and source-code version control functinoality.

 ### GitHub
 GitHub offers a variety of integrated functionality which we propose to use in the de-facto standard way (as described by the GitHub help articles which are linked).
 This section first describes the top-level information architecture concepts: 'organisations' & 'repositories'.
 Then the suggested use of specific tools and functionality within these: 'community health files', 'wikis', 'issues', and 'project boards'.